-- bringing up sexual material or personal disclosures into conversations with a student/s
+- bringing up sexual material or personal disclosures into conversations with a student

-- inappropriately contacting the student/s, e.g. calls, emails, texts, social media
+- inappropriately contacting a student (for example calls, emails, texts, or social media)

-- obvious or inappropriate preferential treatment of the student/s (making them feel "special")
+- obvious or inappropriate preferential treatment of the student (making them feel 'special')

-- having inappropriate social boundaries, e.g. telling the potential victims about their own personal problems
+- having inappropriate social boundaries (for example: telling the potential victim about their problems)

-- offering to drive a student/s to or from school
+- offering to drive a student to or from school

-- inviting themselves over to their homes, calling them at night
+- inviting themselves over to their homes, or calling them at night

 - befriending the parents themselves and making visits to their home